camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 3. Enter a descriptive name for the task, for example `Decide what's for dinner`.
 4. Change the task type by clicking the **Change element** icon.
 Select **User task**.
 5. Select the user task and click on the diamond-shaped icon to append an exclusive gateway.
 The gateway allows you to route the process flow differently, depending on conditions.
 6. Select the gateway and append a task by clicking the task icon.
 Repeat this to create a second process flow.
-Name the tasks based on what the user decides to eat, for example, we've named ours `Prepare chicken` and `Prepare salad`.
+Name the tasks based on what the user decides to eat, for example, `Prepare chicken` and `Prepare salad`.
 7. To route the user to the right task, add [expressions](/components/concepts/expressions.md) to the **sequence flows**.
 Sequence flows are represented by arrows connecting the gateway to the tasks.
 To add an expression, click on a sequence flow to view the **properties panel**, and open the **Condition** section.
 8. Verify the sequence flows have the following expressions: `meal = "Salad"` on one side, and `meal = "Chicken"` on the other.
 You will define the variable `meal` later when designing a form for the user task.

    <p><img src={ExpressionInputImg} style={{width: 400}} alt="Example of a conditional expression" /></p>

 9. Connect the split process flows again.
 Append another exclusive gateway to one of the tasks.
 Select the other task and drag the arrow-shaped sequence flow tool to connect it to the gateway.
 10. Select the gateway and add an **end event** to your process, denoted by the circle with the thick outline.